jasperblues/faction-detector/README.md

 Gauge the health of open (or closed!) source projects using nothing but pull request comment dynamics.

-📖 **[Read the full analysis: Faction Detection — Reading the Review Graph Before the Fork](https://medium.com/p/75e100898160)** — retrodiction results across 15 repos including nodejs, redis, terraform, kubernetes, django, and more.
+📖 **[Faction Detection — Reading the Review Graph Before the Fork](https://medium.com/p/75e100898160)** — how 1970s network science (Zachary's Karate Club) applies to GitHub PR review graphs.
+Covers the full pipeline from asymmetry scoring through community detection to LLM-powered classification, with retrodiction results across 15 repos.

 Faction Detector analyses GitHub PR review activity to detect contributor faction dynamics and predict project splits.
 It builds a weighted directed graph of who reviews whom, runs community detection, and scores asymmetry across rolling time windows — then feeds everything into an LLM for narrative analysis.